MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-updatedriverforplugandplaydevicesa.md

 ## -description

-Given an INF file and a <a href="https://msdn.microsoft.com/library/Ff546152(v=VS.85).aspx">hardware ID</a>, the <b>UpdateDriverForPlugAndPlayDevices</b> function installs updated drivers for devices that match the hardware ID.
+Given an INF file and a <a href="devinst.hardware_ids">hardware ID</a>, the <b>UpdateDriverForPlugAndPlayDevices</b> function installs updated drivers for devices that match the hardware ID.

 ## -parameters